hellerve/blog/wip/Regular_Expressions_Made_Simple.md

 the string currently under scrutiny can be handled by the `match-here` function.
 This is where we rely on laziness for the `*` wildcard, because if `match-here` can take over it will, regardless of whether `match-star` could also match the input.
-If `match-here` cannot consume the input, we will check whether the wildcard can consume the first character instead, and do the check over again.
+If `match-here` cannot consume the input, we'll check whether the wildcard can consume the first character instead, and do the check over again.

 This is all of the code needed for the matcher!
 It is, much like the pattern